almaz1213/altaddr/README.md

 <script>

-    var version = 0;
+    var initOptions = {version:0, requestMethod:"jsonp"};
-    var altaddrlib = new AltAddrLib(version); //keep the altaddrlib as a variable name of the AltAddrLib's instance, because of JSONP callback
+    var altaddrlib = new AltAddrLib(initOptions); //keep the altaddrlib as a variable name of the AltAddrLib's instance, when you use requestMethod:"jsonp"

     altaddrlib.getAvailAddr("aa://altaddr", function(result) {
         console.log(result);